 Is it almost time to transition your baby out of the swaddle?
-Here are the best transition swaddles to help make the transition easy!
+Here are the best transition swaddles to help make the transition out of the swaddle an easy one!

 I think one of the best words to sum up the first year of a baby’s life (aside from the obvious ones like “love” and “adorable” of course!) is transition.

-Not only that, the first year of a baby’s life is full of all sorts of transitions from one stage to another as they grow.
+The first year of a baby’s life is full of transitions from one stage to another as they grow.

 But before you hit some of the big transitions—like transitioning from a bassinet to a crib, or making all of the nap transitions—you might hit a smaller transition that not everyone thinks about.